aws-samples/sample-aws-advanced-jdbc-wrapper-demo/README.md

 ## 🎯 Purpose

-**The purpose of this repository is to help developers learn how to leverage the powerful features of [AWS JDBC Driver](https://github.com/aws/aws-advanced-jdbc-wrapper) in their existing enterprise Java applications.**
+**The purpose of this repository is to help developers learn how to benefit from the powerful features of [AWS JDBC Driver](https://github.com/aws/aws-advanced-jdbc-wrapper) in their existing enterprise Java applications.**

 We aim to provide step-by-step instructions through our real-world order management system demo, where developers will learn how to: